Road trip complete!

 We used around 1223kWh of energy to travel that distance which is less than the energy a 1kW solar PV system would generate in a year in Qld.
 If payment for charging was enabled (& if the cost 44c/kWh on all the chargers) it would have cost us $538.12 to travel the 8372km.
 As it turns out, we paid just $7.86 in "fuel" for the entire journey when we used a third party Chargefox charging network once for a quick topup.
 Our usage of the Tesla superchargers was free (we used a referal code like this one which gave us 1500 km of free supercharing when we bought the car.
 Feel free to use this code if you end up orderging a Tesla and at the moment we both get 1500 km of free supercharging.)

 8372km is around half the total distance that most people drive in a whole year.
 Charging more slowly at normal residential electricity prices (22c/kWh), and traveling that same distance, would cost $269.06.
 Charging from a home Solar PV system, versus selling that surplus electricity to the grid would cost $97.84, depending of course on your Solar PV feed in tariff.
 Imagine spending $200-$600 for fuel for an entire year!

 Join us for the trip by watching our videos linked here:

 Click on the table to see the full spreadsheet of stats.
+Click on the maps to open in google maps.
 We also picked up quite a few bugs on the road trip!

 Write something about yourself.
 No need to be fancy, just an overview.